Chapter 13 Bankruptcy Attorneys

 Chapter 13 Bankruptcy: How Does It Work?

 Chapter 13 bankruptcy is for individuals with a regular income.
 To file for Chapter 13 bankruptcy, you must be able to pay back a portion of your debt.
 There are limitations on the amount of debt you can have to qualify for Chapter 13 bankruptcy.
-You may not be eligible if your debts exceed the limitations or if you’ve filed for bankruptcy in the past two to four years.
+You may not be eligible if your debts exceed those limitations or if you have filed for bankruptcy in the past two to four years.

 The Means Test

-There are several factors that determine whether you qualify for Chapter 13 and what your payment will be.
-These factors include your income, the number of people in your household, and your monthly living expenses.
+The Means Test is used to determine whether your plan commitment period of 3 to 5 years that you have the ability to pay your unsecured debts.
+It uses several factors that determine whether you qualify for Chapter 13 and what your payment will be.
+These factors include your income for the past six month, the number of people in your household and your monthly living expenses.

 Debt Relief & Reorganization

 Many repayment plans let you pay back significantly less than what you owe.
-You will have to pay certain debts, like child support, in full.
-Repayment plans typically last three to five years.
-When the plan ends, the rest of your debt is canceled.
+Repayment plans typically last (3) to (5) years.
+When the plan ends, the rest of your debt is canceled with some exceptions.

-Before you file for Chapter 13, you will need to go through credit counseling.
-Once you decide to move forward, you will need to collect information on the following:
+Before you file for Chapter 13, you must complete a credit counseling course online or by telephone.
+Once you decide to move forward, you will need to provide information on the following:

 - Your creditors and their addresses